The Playful Place

 "This workshop was the highlight of the conference for me" - Psychiatrist, Asia Pacific Women's Health Conference, Australia.

 Wondering about the connection between Sensory and Behaviour?
 Implementing Trauma Informed practice, but still unsure of the role sensory plays?
 Working with children and not sure how to support emotional development?
-Feeling like the behaviour strategies are not quite working or don't sit right for the age of the child?
+Feeling like the behaviour strategies are not quite working or goals keep being rolled forward with no success?

 Wondering about the connection between Sensory and Behaviour?
 Implementing Trauma Informed practice, but still unsure of the role sensory plays?
 Working with children and not sure how to support emotional development?
-Feeling like the behaviour strategies are not quite working or don't sit right for the age of the child?
+Feeling like the behaviour strategies are not quite working or goals keep being rolled forward with no success?

 Children and young people are busy developing an understanding of their sensory systems and their body, taking years to learn how to regulate their body and mind - well into their 20's.

-Often we are jumping a few steps in childhood, expecting too much of our children developmentally such as self regulation, when we start using behaviour based strategies (consequences, rewards, talking through choices etc) too early.
+Often we are jumping too far ahead in childhood, expecting too much of our children developmentally such as self regulation at 5 years old, so we start using behaviour based strategies (consequences, rewards, talking through choices etc) too early.
 Emotions require a lot of time and experience to be understood.
 This starts with the adults around us letting us experience our feelings without punishment or reward, and supporting and guiding through the experience if needed.
 By helping little ones to feel safe when they experience feelings, they learn to understand them, and be able to safely act on them, not react to them.

 Contact Elen to discuss a workshop which will demystify child development - Emotional regulation, Sensory regulation, attachment, attention, play, impulse control and behaviour, and ensure moving forward the plans in place for the children you support are truely developmentally appropriate and support growing great kids gently.